Snehasikder/The-Unseen-Nightmare/README.md

 ---

-## 📁 How to View Locally
-1. Download or clone the repository
-2. Open `index.html` in your browser — no extra steps needed

----

 ### ☁️ About This Project
 *The Unseen Nightmare* is a creative experiment exploring storytelling through design.
 It’s not a horror story in the traditional sense — instead, it plays with **atmosphere, disorientation, and memory**, conveyed through gentle, immersive visuals and layered narrative elements.
 Think of it as a psychological dream rendered in code.